realexpayments-developers/rxp-remote-dotnet/README.md

 # rxp-remote-dotnet
-The official .NET Remote SDK of Realex Payments
+From the official .NET Remote SDK of Realex Payments

-Add ability to use CardStorage:
+Added ability to use CardStorage:
 1) add new card request/response
 2) add new payer request/response
 3) add new cancel card request/response